THE INDIAN MUTINY

 At Meerut cartridges were issued to sepoys.
 They refused to bite them.
 Some British officers offered a concession.
-They could tear the cartridges instead.
-This was also impermissible to a Hindu or a Muslim.
+The soldiers could tear the cartridges with their fingers instead.
+This was also impermissible to a strict Hindu or a strict Muslim.
 For refusing to obey orders 85 soldiers were charged with insubordination.
 They were sentenced to 10 years hard labour.

 As the 85 soldiers were dragged off to prison their cursed their comrades who had not come to their aid.
+Indians who had not mutinied were shamed for being so craven as to obey these immoral orders and to disgrace their faiths.
 The 85 has served the British valiantly for years.
 Some British officers were sympathetic.
 They felt guilty that their stalwart soldiers had been treated with undue harshness.
-They promised to intercede for their men and to seek the reduction of these sentences.
+These conscience stricken Britons promised to intercede for their men and to seek the reduction of these sentences.

 There was muttering in the ranks.
 Many sepoys were irate about what they felt were a collection of injustices.
+There had been growing disaffection for years.
+But the cartridge was the straw that broke the camel’s back.
 Some of the sepoys resolved to free their comrades from prison.
 Some sepoys were still faithful to the British.
-They informed the Britishers.
+They informed the Britishers about the plot.
 However, the British officers took no action.

 There had been a British garrison in Meerut for decades.
 British soldiers wandered around unarmed in their free time.
 They felt very safe and relaxed there.